ryli123/SPH4U0/README.md

 An investigation into the characteristics of DC circuits with resistors, capacitors, diodes, and transistors.
 Includes a regression of the V-i curve (potential difference vs. current) of a circuit with a PN-junction diode.
 Results in [_Exploring DC Transients and Semiconductors_](https://github.com/ryli123/SPH4U0/blob/master/Lab%20Finals/3/Lab%203%20Final.pdf).

 ### Lab 4
 Experiments carried out for AC circuits, as well as transformers and solenoid magnetic fields.
 Made some cool observations on Lissajous figures of circuits with oscilloscopes.
-Also produced a magnetic field visualization for skew solenoids using MATLAB.
+Also produced a magnetic field visualization for skew solenoids using MATLAB and the Biot-Savart Law.
 Read about [_An Analysis of AC Currents and Electromagnetism_](https://github.com/ryli123/SPH4U0/blob/master/Lab%20Finals/4/Lab%204%20Final.pdf).

 ![Magnetic Field Model](https://github.com/ryli123/SPH4U0/blob/master/Lab%20Finals/4/ohyeah.png)